ices-tools-prod/icesSD/README.md

 Installation
 ------------

-icesSLD can be installed from GitHub using the `install_packages` command from the `devtools` package:
+icesSLD can be installed from GitHub using the `install_github` command from the `devtools` package:

 ```R
 library(devtools)